daskelly/phb_paper/README.md

 ### Example

-An example of using this pipeline:
+An example of using this pipeline.
+The code below could be run in bash:

 (1) Prepare genomes and genomic windows
 ```bash